Salesforce.com: A Forensic Review On What Has Been An Unattractive Investment

 What's a mother to do?

-I have read many critiques regarding the role of management in this company and in particular the fact that the CEO has enriched himself.
+I have read many critiques regarding the role of management in this company and, in particular, the fact that the CEO has enriched himself.
 OK, I understand the issues although for better or worse the CEO of this company has really spent a fair amount of profits he has derived from his share sales on eleemosynary projects that seem to belie some of the more strident and personal objections to his course of conduct.

 But the point of this section of the article is to examine at a high level what choices management has in running this business.
-As an analyst one sees the results of bad or inappropriate choices all the time.
-I have spent more than a few electrons suggesting that neither the management of IBM or Oracle has done a good job for their shareholders by making some of the choices they have.
+As an analyst, one sees the results of bad or inappropriate choices all the time.
+I have spent more than a few electrons suggesting that neither the management of IBM (NYSE:IBM) or Oracle has done a good job for their shareholders by making some of the choices they have.
 I think that the opposite can be said about the management of this business.

 There really aren't a whole lot of easy choices for this company to make if it wants to provide shareholders with results that justify current valuations.
 One choice is to do more of the same.
 That simply isn't going to work - the numbers I have presented earlier suggest that without transforming this company, growth is most likely to coast downward and fulfill the expectations of many investors who have reduced positions in this name over the course of this past year.

 It is my expectation that this company will do what it can to maintain its growth rate and if that means that it takes chances in terms of acquisitions that displease some cohort of the shareholder base, it will happen anyway.
-Management ultimately chose to abandon its pursuit of Twitter but I would not be surprised to see the company make strategic moves during the course of 2017 that may displease some.
+Management ultimately chose to abandon its pursuit of Twitter (NYSE:TWTR) but I would not be surprised to see the company make strategic moves during the course of 2017 that may displease some.

 There is a saying that derives from an arcane source about "their Lordships dying in the dark."
 For those readers with an interest in such matters, the expression has to do with the saga of the passage of the UK Parliament Act of 1911 and has nothing particular to do with evaluating enterprise software vendors.
 For those with an interest in the matter, I shall be happy to elaborate further offline.

 But the saying is apt when it comes to what I foresee happening with regards to Salesforce in the course of the next year or two.
-It's management, I believe, is disposed to take whatever chances present themselves to avoid sliding into a slower growth profile.
+Its management, I believe, is disposed to take whatever chances present themselves to avoid sliding into a slower growth profile.
 And by that I mean it is going to be looking to find inorganic revenue growth sources that it feels can lead to synergistic benefits even if that means taking on risks that some of its shareholder base feel are unwarranted.

 Between Keith Block and Marc Benioff, Salesforce runs one of the highest pressure sales organizations ever seen in the enterprise software space and there is no evidence to suggest that these particular leopards will change their spots.
 Indeed, now that the company has forecast revenues of greater than $10 billion next year, it has presented an aspirational goal to do $20 billion of revenue.
-It would be very difficult to see how Salesforce would be able to double its size in any foreseeable time period (of course depending on one's definition of foreseeable) without making more than a few transformative acquisitions.
+It would be very difficult to see how Salesforce would be able to double its size in any foreseeable time period (of course, depending on one's definition of foreseeable) without making more than a few transformative acquisitions.

 Yes, Einstein (the company's AI capability and not the scientist) is a big deal and I am sure it will add revenues to the different clouds that would otherwise not be available.
 And yes, I suspect that Salesforce is now and will remain a leader in selling the technology across its various product offerings.
 But Einstein by itself is never going to take this company to $20 billion in revenue.

-This company is not going to die in the dark or perhaps better said to accept a slower growth future and if that means taking risks it is more than prepared to do so.
+This company is not going to die in the dark or perhaps better said to accept a slower growth future and if that means taking risks, it is more than prepared to do so.
 And if that engenders some level of shareholder discomfort, I believe it is prepared to deal with that eventuality.
 Part of the current valuation paradigm or valuation compression has much to do with that factor and it will continue to weigh, I believe.

 Other Alternatives

 Over the course of the past year or so, Salesforce has developed a pattern of commercial amity with Amazon (NASDAQ:AMZN).
-Several months ago it was announced that new Salesforce applications would be available on an Amazon platform and that Amazon was the preferred partner for Salesforce apps.
-Earlier this month it was announced that AWS will deliver five new service integrations and will make all Salesforce offerings available through AWS in Canada.
+Several months ago, it was announced that new Salesforce applications would be available on an Amazon platform and that Amazon was the preferred partner for Salesforce apps.
+Earlier this month, it was announced that AWS will deliver five new service integrations and will make all Salesforce offerings available through AWS in Canada.
 Over time, that offering will be global.
 In other words, users will be able to buy Salesforce on AWS for the same price and with the same terms that Salesforce is available on Salesforce.
-It is more than a small sea change and one that is thought provoking at the least.
+It is more than a small sea change and one that is thought-provoking at the least.
 And there are other service offerings coming that involve joint products as well.
-Another straw in that regard is something called the Alexa Toolkit for Salesforce which will let developers build voice enabled experiences.
+Another straw in that regard is something called the Alexa Toolkit for Salesforce, which will let developers build voice-enabled experiences.

 One of the things to note in looking carefully at the cash flow data from Salesforce is that its capex has shown substantial growth this year enough so that free cash flow growth has fallen significantly below the growth in CFFO.
-CRM has developed a significant business in what it calls its app cloud which grew by 38% year on year last quarter.
-The apps cloud basically is a facility that allows third party applications to run on the Salesforce platform and to connect to the appropriate Salesforce applications.
-It is likely a very high profit service to offer except that it is one of the major factors driving capex.
+CRM has developed a significant business in what it calls its app cloud, which grew by 38% year on year last quarter.
+The apps cloud basically is a facility that allows third-party applications to run on the Salesforce platform and to connect to the appropriate Salesforce applications.
+It is likely a very high-profit service to offer except that it is one of the major factors driving capex.
 Salesforce can't sell the apps cloud without data centers to run its platform and building data centers is a hugely expensive proposition.

 The other side of the story for Salesforce is that it is almost inevitable that AWS has significantly lower costs in expanding its cloud capacity offerings than the costs that Salesforce faces if it wants to build out infrastructure to maximize the growth of its app cloud offering.
 And AWS inevitably has a far greater geographic reach than Salesforce is ever likely to have.

 Could all of these straws make a brick?
 I certainly do not know.
-I know that a couple of years ago it was well rumored that Salesforce was in play and could be bought by…well at the time I think the most seriously mentioned name was Microsoft but Oracle was not out of the mix and I suppose IBM was included as well.
+I know that a couple of years ago, it was well rumored that Salesforce was in play and could be bought by... well, at the time, I think the most seriously mentioned name was Microsoft but Oracle was not out of the mix and I suppose IBM was included as well.
 At this point, with Oracle having bought NetSuite, its interest in Salesforce as an acquisition candidate is low.
 I am not quite sure if IBM could readily pay $75 billion to buy Salesforce.
 Microsoft has seemingly gone its own way with LinkedIn and Dynamics.
 If there is a transaction, and one can't rate the odds of it highly, AWS would be the most logical buyer and would seemingly achieve the most synergies from such a transaction.
 It is the kind of bold stroke that seemingly appeals to the CEO of Amazon and it relieves Salesforce of having to deal with its dilemma.
 And it fills the largest hole that AWS has in its cloud offering.

 Amazon has never really made a large acquisition.
 So far its largest acquisition has been Zappos followed by Twitch.
 It would be a bold step and one that would inevitably lead to some unknown level of frictional costs.
 No one can imagine that the integration of a sizeable software company would be easily accomplished.
 But it would be easy to make a case for the economics of such a transaction even assuming a material share price premium.